-We will use your information, including the credit information we hold about you on our credit bureau, for marketing purposes such as if we think one of our products, services or offers, or those of our third party partners, may interest you, we or they may contact you about them by email, SMS, on the phone, through app notifications or through the post.
+We will use your information, including the credit information we hold about you on our credit bureau, for marketing purposes such as if we think one of our products, services or offers, or those of our third party partners, may interest you, we or they may contact you about them by post, email, SMS or through app notifications.

 If your Experian subscription has finished, we may contact you and invite you to re-subscribe to the same or a different service or product, or to use certain free features on our website.